FanMclaine/Drecked-Tint2-Themes/README.md

-# Suspiscious-Tint2-Themes
+# Drecked-Tint2-Themes
-🍫 My personal tint2 themes that (kind of) looks like the bars you see on r/unixporn or anywhere.
+:toilet: My personal tint2 themes that (kind of) looks like the bars you see on r/unixporn or anywhere.
 Executer scripts can be found here ~> https://github.com/addy-dlcxvi/almighty-dotfiles.
 Panels color scheme is [Catppuccin](https://www.catppuccin.com)